team-dev-docs/devdocsprod-dev-docs/dev-docs/context-docs-VS Code Commands-_Generate-Documentation-Command.md.md

 ## Imported Code Object
 Based on the provided snippet, here's a concise explanation of `devdocs.generateDocumentation`:

-`devdocs.generateDocumentation` is a command in the Dev-Docs VSCode extension that uses AI to automatically generate comprehensive documentation for your codebase.
+`devdocs.generateDocumentation` is a command in the Dev-Docs VS Code extension that uses AI to automatically generate comprehensive documentation for your codebase.
 It analyzes your code structure, functions, and classes, then produces human-readable documentation with explanations, examples, and usage instructions.
 This feature aims to save developers time and effort in creating and maintaining documentation for their projects.

 ---